BlockchainJohn/rvn-agendas/agenda-suggestions/2021-03-26-suggested-agenda.md

 1. Should we "re-introduce" and use SegWit?
 1. Vincent released an article on Medium pertaining to burn rate.
 1. Forking test net. - Jeroz
+1. What's the update on the RVN DEX and RavenMask Wallet?	-Blockchain John